Chronic obstructive pulmonary disease (COPD) is a disease that causes breathing difficulties.

 Cut back on sodium

-When you’re shopping for preprepared or packaged food products, look for low-sodium options.
-Eating too much sodium causes your body to retain water, which puts more pressure on your lungs.
+Look for low sodium options when shopping for preprepared or packaged food products.
+Overeating sodium causes your body to retain water, which puts more pressure on your lungs.

 Pay attention to your mental health